Katniss Everdeen and Peeta Mellark: A Realistic "Love Story"

 Over the course of the first book, Katniss does not fully trust Peeta but starts to let him in and begins to have feelings for him in a gradual process while Peeta is still in love with an image of Katniss and sees his interactions with Katniss through idealized eyes.
 He does not yet see Katniss for who she is even though he is developing feelings for her.

-Katniss is often reminded of the fact that she is not worthy of Peeta but Katniss refuses to give in despite being told by Haymitch that she could "live a hundred lifetimes and not deserve him;" showing how even Haymitch shares the view that Peeta does in terms of male and female dynamics.
-Katniss knows that she does not "deserve" Peeta but the way the story is written and Katniss' responses and inner dialogue suggest that she did not want to deserve him and does not think that she should have to try to deserve him just because he wants her.
+Katniss is often reminded of the fact that she is not worthy of Peeta but Katniss refuses to give in despite being told by Haymitch that she could "live a hundred lifetimes and not deserve him;" showing how even Haymitch shares the view that Katniss should want Peeta and reciprocate feelings because of what Peeta has done for her.
+Katniss knows that she does not "deserve" Peeta but the way the story is written and Katniss' responses and inner dialogue suggest that she does not necessarily want to deserve him.

 When hijacked Peeta enters the picture, we see more than the Capitol's poison in Peeta's actions and words.
 Peeta's suppressed anger towards Katniss comes out.
-He is not just angry that Katniss used him in the games or that Katniss is a muttation and an evil creation, he is angry that despite doing all the things he was supposed to do to get the girl, he did not get her.
-Katniss owes him and she is not his and she does not return his feelings in the manner that he expects.
+He is not just angry that Katniss used him in the games or that Katniss is a muttation and an evil creation, he is angry that despite doing all the things he was supposed to do to get the girl, he did not get her (given the "nights on the train" comment and the implications).
+Katniss used him and she does not return his feelings in the manner that he expects.
 In fact, he comes back and she deliberately avoids him and she shows no intention of apologizing to Peeta or admitting fault for the things he is angry about with respect to her.

 "He's not a bad kisser either," I say shortly.